bread-modular/website/content/docs/01-getting-started/01-introduction.md

 ---
 title: Introduction to Bread Modular
-summary: Learn about Bread Modular's philosophy and how to get started with modular synthesis.
+summary: Learn about Bread Modular's philosophy and how we develop it.
 ---

 Bread Modular is an affordable modular synth platform built around the following core principles: